-Montenegro is a tiny little country wedged in between Croatia, Bosnia and Herzegovina, Serbia, Kosovo and Albania.
+Montenegro is a small country wedged in between Croatia, Bosnia and Herzegovina, Serbia, Kosovo and Albania.

 You may remember it as part of Yugoslavia, which it was until that country broke up in the 1990's.

-Montenegro became an independent country in 2006 and since then has transformed itself into one of the hottest tourist destinations in the world.
+Montenegro became an independent country in 2006 and has transformed itself into one of the hottest tourist destinations in the world.
 It attracts everyone from backpackers to billionaires.

 Because of it's location in southern Europe, Montenegro is really easy to get to.
 There are four international airports you can use to get here so you'll have no trouble finding a connection from any European centre.

-Okay, so now you know where it is, you can delve a bit deeper into the best places to holiday here.
-Each area of the country is unique and you'll find everything from buzzing summer resorts to off-the-beaten-track destinations.
+Montenegro offers a huge amount of variety for such a small country.
+Each area of the country is unique and you'll find everything from buzzing summer resorts to quiet and off-the-beaten-track destinations.

-I recommend you take a close look at the different towns and choose where you want to stay.
-You can reach many destinations in day trips, so it's best to choose a place you like to base yourself for at least a few days and explore from there.
-Some destinations are busy and buzzing, some are quiet and calm.
-Whatever your ideal getaway, you'll find the perfect spot here.
+I recommend taking a close look at the different towns and choosing where you want to stay.
+You can reach many destinations in day trips, so it's best to choose a place you would like to base yourself for at least a few days and explore from there.
+Some destinations are busy and buzzing, some are quiet and calm and you're bound to find a great spot for your trip.

 Montenegro has just under 300km of coastline along the Adriatic Sea, of which about 50km are beaches.
-This is where most people stay during their holiday.
+This is where most people stay during their holiday for many reasons:

 The coastal areas are very Mediterranean with a mild climate and temperatures rarely falling below 0, even in winter.

 The summers are hot and sunny and the perfect place for a summer vacation!

-If you've decided you'd love to stay on the coast, you can explore the coastal towns one by one below.
+If you've decided you'd love to stay on the coast, you can find out more about the coastal towns below.